 Aerofil Technology, Inc. is a prime example of a B2B website that works because it can provide its customers with exactly what they need: easy access to detailed information about the company and its products.
 In addition, the company’s logo and color scheme are prominently displayed, giving the site a professional look and feel.

 Have You Caught the New Website Bug?

-A great website has several key components, as shown in the above websites.
+A great website has several key components, as shown above.
 The most successful B2B marketing strategies are accomplished when the website is designed to cater to the target audience’s interests, needs, and actions they need to take.
-This can be done by utilizing brand storytelling, clear calls to action, helpful resources, demonstrative case studies, mobile-friendly experiences and more.
+This can be done using brand storytelling, clear calls to action, helpful resources, demonstrative case studies, mobile-friendly experiences, and more.